Gortane History, Family Crest & Coats of Arms

 Early Origins of the Gortane family

 The surname Gortane was first found in Greater Manchester at Gorton, a chapelry, in the union of Chorlton, hundred of Salford, historically part of Lancashire.
 The first record of the family was found in the Subsidy Rolls of Lancashire in 1332 where Thomas de Gorton held lands at that time.

 Further to the north in Scotland, the family could have originated in the old barony of Gorton in Midlothian where Edward de Couertone (for Gouertone) was a king's tenant in Edinburghshire.
 He rendered homage to King Edward I in 1296.
 Later, Mergaret de Gouiertoun held the lands of Gouiertoun in Loudonia in the reign of David II.

 Important Dates for the Gortane family

 This web page shows only a small excerpt of our Gortane research.
-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortane History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortane History in all our PDF Extended History products and printed products wherever possible.